-Ozonation in wastewater treatment is a mature and efficient alternative to improve the traditional methods.
-Historically, Municipal wastewater treatment uses chlorine for disinfection because of its effectiveness and low cost.
-However, a study in 1970 found that chlorine-free reacts with organics to create disinfection by-products (DBPs). .
+Ozonation in wastewater treatment is a mature and efficient alternative to improve traditional methods.
+Historically, Wastewater Treatment uses chlorine for disinfection because of its effectiveness and low cost.
+However, a study in 1970 found that chlorine-free reacts with organics to create disinfection by-products (DBPs).
 These DBPs could adversely affect public health and aquatic life.
-There were also fish kills in water bodies receiving municipal wastewater disinfected with chlorine.
-The US Environmental Protection Agency (US EPA) promoted research on alternative disinfection such as ozonation and UV disinfection technology.
+There were also fish kills in water bodies receiving wastewater disinfected with chlorine.
+The US Environmental Protection Agency (US EPA) promoted research on alternative disinfection, such as ozonation and UV light disinfection technology.

 What is ozonation in wastewater Treatment?

 One technology that has proven to be highly effective in treating wastewater is Ozonization.
 Ozonation is a process where ozone gas is generated in situ by an ozone generator, this ozone gas is dissolved in water to kill microorganisms and remove organic and inorganic pollutants.
 The ozone acts as a powerful oxidizing agent, breaking down organic compounds and neutralizing harmful bacteria and viruses by a safe chemical reactions.
 It is a widely used technique in both industrial and municipal wastewater treatment.
 Once the ozone is in the water, the ozone molecules attach to the pollutants or microorganisms and oxidize them, effectively destroying them.
 Ozone can be applied in various stages of the process, providing a high degree of flexibility for wastewater treatment plants.
 Also, Ozone can be combined with other oxidants like hydrogen peroxide to create Advanced Oxidation Processes (AOPs) in any water purification process.